USEPA/CompTox-ExpoCast-httk/README.md

 #### User Notes

-* When using the CAS number as a unique chemical identifier with 'httk' functions it is best to type these numbers directly (that is, by hand) into the console, script, Rmarkdown, etc. to avoid unnecessary error messages.
+* When using the CAS number as a unique chemical identifier with 'httk' functions it is best to type these numbers directly (i.e. by hand) into the console, script, Rmarkdown, etc. to avoid unnecessary error messages.
 Webpages, word documents, and other sources of these CAS numbers may use a different character encoding that does not match those used in the 'httk' data